Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Speaks to me, you know?
 I think if there’s a nice sunny park somewhere where kids can run around and throw a ball, and I can look at it and know I played a role in it being there?
 If other people get to have a life like that… That’s what I want to be.
 The man who makes that possible."

 Something changed in Hoeff’s demeanor.
-Something...resigned.
+Something... resigned.
 Maybe a bit proud.
 It was hard to say, he was emotionally inscrutable unless he was smiling.

 "Men like us almost never get happy endings.
 You okay with that?"

 "So long as the people I care about do, then yeah.
-And anyway...you never know.
+And anyway... you never know.
 You did."

 "...True."